mateusdotcc/mateusdotcc/README.md

 ### Hello! 👋

 For more than 10+ years, I've been combining my design background and software development skills to create web and mobile applications that meet the needs and expectations.
-I have a passion for building software solutions that improve the company's website and enhance customer experiences, using a good UX on mobile devices.
+I have a passion for building software solutions that improve the company's product or services and enhance customer experiences.

 ## Skills